rafalp/Misago/dev-docs/plugins/hooks/check-start-poll-permission-hook.md

 #### `category: Category`

-A category to check permission for.
+A category to check permissions for.

 ## Action